partykit/partykit/apps/docs/src/content/docs/reference/partysocket-api.md

 ## Acknowledgements

 :::note[Open Source]
-PartySocket is a fork of the wonderful [reconnecting-websocket](https://github.com/joewalnes/reconnecting-websocket/) project, updated with pending PRs and bugfixes.
+PartySocket is a fork of the wonderful [reconnecting-websocket](https://github.com/joewalnes/reconnecting-websocket/) project, updated with pending PRs and bug fixes.
 :::